Aleteia logoAleteia logoAleteia

 “It disturbed me so much that I started arguing with God.
 I said this is such a crazy idea,” she related.
 But she decided to run it by a few trusted friends.

-But she got similar affirmations from other colleagues at the chancery, including the sister in charge of missions, who gave her literature on different lay missionary groups.
+She got similar affirmations from other colleagues at the chancery, including the sister in charge of missions, who gave her literature on different lay missionary groups.
 Meyer applied to three of them and was accepted by all three.
 She decided to try the experience for two years.

-The interview with the Volunteer Missionary Movement scared her, especially the talk of malaria, snakes, learning languages.
+The interview with the Volunteer Missionary Movement scared her, especially the talk of malaria, snakes, and learning languages.
 But what really threw her for a loop was the requirement to pay for everything herself.

 “I thought I had volunteered for this organization and they would pay for that,” she said.
-“I assumed my contribution was I was quitting my job.”
+“I assumed my contribution was quitting my job.”
 They told her that selling her car would cover her airfare to Africa, but that she would still need to support her own living expenses.

 “And they said, ‘Don’t worry.
 What you are going to do is to start begging for money.’
 I said, ‘That’s it!
 I am sorry I put you through this.
 I won’t be going.”